slerman12/UnifiedML/README.md

 <details>
 <summary>
-Click here if you're confused about replays
+Click here to learn more about replays
 </summary>
 <br>